SummaryRead the full fact sheet

 How you can support your child during puberty

-Puberty is also a time when role-modelling body acceptance is really valuable.
-Your child will compare their body to those of their friends, and may feel worried about their own development.
-The best thing you can do is show understanding and explain bodies come in all shapes and sizes.
+Puberty is a time when role-modelling body acceptance is extremely important.
+Your child will compare their body to those of their friends, and may feel worried about their own development, body shape and size.
+The best thing you can do is listen non-judgementally, show them you understand and explain and normalise that bodies come in all shapes and sizes.
 Modelling a healthy lifestyle will also help your child.

-If your child is early or late to puberty, be understanding and offer lots of reassurance and support.
-They may feel embarrassed but let them know everybody develops at their own pace.
+If your child is early or late to puberty, it can help to normalise their experience by offering lots of reassurance and support.
+They may feel embarrassed, a common experience for young people.
+You can let them know everybody develops at their own pace.